-EPRA Net Reinstatement Value2
+EPRA Net Reinstatement Value2 Measure and definition

 The EPRA NRV adds back the purchasers' costs deducted from the EPRA NAV and deducts the break cost of bank borrowings.

 A measure that highlights the value of net assets on a long-term basis.